Master of Science in Counseling (School Counseling)

 Learning Outcomes

-The M.S. in Counseling (School Counseling) empowers graduates to become effective and compassionate advocates for students through rigorous coursework, comprehensive practicum experiences, and a supportive academic environment.
-The probable learning outcomes include the following:
+The M.S. in Counseling (School Counseling) prepares graduates to become effective and compassionate advocates for students through rigorous coursework, comprehensive practicum experiences, and a supportive academic environment.
+Expected learning outcomes include:

 Comprehensive Understanding of the Counseling Profession